ProteinsWebTeam/pfam-docs/docs/faq.rst

 as member databases).
 One of it 13 member databases is Pfam.
 For further information you can explore the `InterPro About pages <https://www.ebi.ac.uk/interpro/about/interpro/>`_.

-Members of the :ref:`Pfam team <team-members>` at the EMBL-EBI are also part of the `InterPro team <https://www.ebi.ac.uk/interpro/about/team/>`_.
+Members of the :doc:`Pfam team </team-members>` at the EMBL-EBI are also part of the `InterPro team <https://www.ebi.ac.uk/interpro/about/team/>`_.
 In this way, while both protein resources are independently maintained, there is a really close relation between them, with feedback constantly going in both directions to improve protein classification.